 Income fluctuates?
 Budget doesn't have to.
-A system for freelancers and gig workers.

 Tell us your income patterns, expenses, and goals – get a personalised budget method to handle variable pay, save for taxes, and cover bills in lean months.